bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2026-06-30-on-tetrahedra-and-tuition.md

 All that stumbling around is incredibly valuable to me.
 It helped me build a scaffold in which to place this insight about molecular geometry, regular tetrahedra and cubes.
 And now that it's in there, there's every likelihood that if I'm presented with other related questions, and trying to recall or derive everything I can about some structure, it'll surface again.

 I believe this because if I think of times where I've successfully learned something about a subject, e.g. music or programming, this is how I've done it.
-Additionally, this approach of adding surrounding terrain to the things I want to retain seems related to the [levels of processing model](https://en.wikipedia.org/wiki/Levels_of_processing_model) of memory recall, an introduction of which I read in [_Memory_](https://mitpress.mit.edu/9780262545204/memory/) by Fergus Craik and Larry Jacoby.
+Additionally, this approach of adding surrounding terrain to the things I want to retain seems related to the [levels of processing model](https://en.wikipedia.org/wiki/Levels_of_processing_model) of memory recall, an introduction to which I read in [_Memory_](https://mitpress.mit.edu/9780262545204/memory/) by Fergus Craik and Larry Jacoby.
 So that's encouraging.

 ## Finding the trail